numpy/numpy/doc/source/reference/arrays.indexing.rst

 .. note::

-    NumPy slicing creates a :term:`view` instead of a copy as in the case of builtin Python sequences such as string, tuple and list.
+    NumPy slicing creates a :term:`view` instead of a copy as in the case of built-in Python sequences such as string, tuple and list.
     Care must be taken when extracting
     a small portion from a large array which becomes useless after the extraction, because the small portion extracted contains a reference